Bathstore: History

 A period of rapid expansion and brand development under the leadership of executive chairman Nick Nearchou established the business as a speciality bathroom retailer, with more than 150 showrooms in the United Kingdom by the end of 2007.
 In 2009, the warehousing and delivery operation was transferred to DHL Supply Chain, at their facility at the Daventry International Railfreight Terminal near Crick.

-In May 2012, bathstore was acquired by the turnaround specialist company Endless LLP from Wolseley PLC, as a non core asset acquisition for £15 million cash.
+In May 2012, Wolseley sold Bathstore to the turnaround specialist Endless LLP for £15 million cash, in order to focus on core wholesale businesses.
+At that time there were over 160 stores.

-In June 2014, bathstore was sold as part of a management buyout led by chief executive Gary Favell.
-In April 2017, bathstore branched out into kitchens and bedrooms.
-They opened two new fascia Haus Stores in Farnborough and Lakeside, having acquired two former Betta Living premises on 14 April 2017.
+In June 2014, Endless sold Bathstore in a management buyout led by chief executive Gary Favell, backed by American private finance.
+The price was not disclosed, although The Telegraph reported that Endless had made a five-fold return on its investment.

-On 26 June 2019, bathstore went into administration.
-At the time, bathstore had 135 stores in the United Kingdom, employing over five hundred people.
-In July 2019, it was announced that Homebase had purchased over forty four stores, and that all remaining stores would cease trading once stock was sold.
+In April 2017, the company branched out into kitchens and bedrooms: they opened two new Haus Stores in Farnborough and Lakeside, having acquired two former Betta Living premises.